SAP-samples/abap-cheat-sheets/19_ABAP_for_Cloud_Development.md

         "Dynamic ABAP SQL statements
         "In ABAP Cloud, no syntax error will be displayed.
 However, a runtime error "will occur when running the class.
-        "Note: Check out the CL_ABAP_DYN_PRG class, which supports dynamic programming "      by checking the validity of dynamic specifications.
+        "Note: Check out the CL_ABAP_DYN_PRG class, which supports dynamic programming "by checking the validity of dynamic specifications.
         SELECT SINGLE carrid, connid FROM ('SPFLI') WHERE carrid = 'LH' INTO NEW @DATA(ref_a).
         "No runtime error if you have imported the ABAP cheat sheet repository objects SELECT SINGLE carrid, connid FROM ('ZDEMO_ABAP_FLI') WHERE carrid = 'LH' INTO NEW @DATA(ref_b).